WholeSongGen/wholesonggen.github.io/index.md

 </section>
 <br>

-## More Examples
+## More Examples of Whole-song Generation

-Here are we show more generation examples:
+Here are we show more whole-song generation examples:

  <!-- Color Legend -->
 <div class="legend">